hilarymartin/DDD_chrX/README.md

 ####
 7. script7.compare_PRS_between_patient_subsets_for_chrX_paper.R    : This script compares polygenic scores between different groups of male probands.
 It produces Supplementary Table 6.

+# UK Biobank Analysis

+We have provided a separate directory and RMarkdown document which contains the code used for all analysis with UK Biobank data.
+Please see `./UKBB_XAnalysis/XChromosomeFertility.Rmd` for more information.
+This document is intended to be loaded into RStudio to replicate our results.